 Which Installment Agreement is Right for You?

 On the lighter side, there are Guaranteed Installment Agreements.
-These have straightforward applications and are made for resolving debts of $10,000 or less.
+These have straightforward applications and are made for resolving liabilities of $10,000 or less.
 The IRS does not require a full financial statement for Guaranteed Agreements, but there are still criteria that need to be met.
-Past tax returns must be filed, those of the past five years must have been filed and paid on time with no use of an Installment Agreement, and the proposed Agreement must pay the full tax debt in three years or less.
+Past tax returns must be filed, those of the past five years must have been filed and paid on time with no use of an Installment Agreement, and the proposed Agreement must pay the full tax liability in three years or less.

-If the tax debt in question is over $50,000, it becomes more difficult to get an Installment Agreement for paying it off.
+If the tax liability in question is over $50,000, it becomes more difficult to get an Installment Agreement for paying it off.
 This hardly means that it is impossible to get one, but rather that it will require a full financial statement, as well as comprehensive reviews by the IRS to make sure it stays on track.
 From this case on, it can be especially advisable to seek professional assistance.

 Finally, at the most extreme end of the range, there are Offers in Compromise.
-These are the least common of all the agreement types because in order to qualify for them, one must be in such a bad financial situation that the IRS agrees to accept payment of less than the total amount of one’s debt.
-The process of applying for an Offer in Compromise is even more extensive and thorough than for Partial Payments and other high-debt agreements.
+These are the least common of all the agreement types because in order to qualify for them, one must be in such a bad financial situation that the IRS agrees to accept payment of less than the total amount of one’s liability.
+The process of applying for an Offer in Compromise is even more extensive and thorough than for Partial Payments and other high-liability agreements.

 From the simplest Installment Agreements to the most complex, all can be made easier to handle with the assistance of a qualified professional.
-If you need to make an Installment Agreement with the IRS in order to resolve your tax debt of any amount, contact us today.
+If you need to make an Installment Agreement with the IRS in order to resolve your tax liability of any amount, contact us today.